I study how design can make emerging technology more accessible and human-centered.

 Collaborative Design | 2019

-I'm interested in discussing research collaborations, teaching opportunities, and projects at the intersection of design, technology, and accessibility.
+I'm glad to talk about research collaborations, teaching, and projects involving design, technology, and accessibility.